PyConPL/Book/2015/presentations/condemned_to_reinvent_sql/text.md

 While it's hard to beat the convenience of using an ORM, they lure us into thinking about a database as a simple "object storage".
-One of the problems is the fact that in most ORMs, querying the database happens pretty much exclusively via a model class, which constrains the set of results to known attributes of our objects.
+One of the problems is the fact that in most ORMs, querying the database happens pretty much exclusively via a model class, which constrains the set of results to a known attributes of our objects.

 This might be one of the reasons why NoSQL approaches are more alluring: just throw your objects into a bin and save them on the disk.
-Indeed, there is no need to worry about tables, constraints and indexes if all you do is load data from the storage and process it inside the app!
+Indeed, there is no need to worry about tables, constraints and indexes if all you do is load data from the storage and process it inside the application!

-I think the "object storage" way of thinking servely limits our ability to process the data.
+I think the "object storage" way of thinking severely limits our ability to process the data.
 In a relational model, columns are computed ad-hoc, when returning query result, not when defining the schema.
-This is one of the aspects of so-called "object-relational impedance mismatch" that results in much headache for people smarter than us.
+This is one of the aspects of so-called "object-relational impedance mismatch" that results in headaches for people smarter than us.

-In this article, I'd like to show a few features of relational model which, while mapping poorly to object-oriented world, give the programmer very powerful data manipulation tools.
+In this article, I'd like to show a few features of a relational model which, while mapping poorly to object-oriented world, give the programmer very powerful data manipulation tools.